-In the aftermath of World War II, Germany was divided into four occupied zones controlled by the Allied powers: the United States, the United Kingdom, France, and the Soviet Union.
-Tensions between the Soviet Union and the other three powers grew, leading to the division of Germany into East and West in 1949.
+In the aftermath of World War II, Germany was divided into four occupied zones controlled by the Allied powers: The United States teamed up with both Britain and France to control the Soviet Union in four European nations.
+The developing battle between the Soviet Union and other powers changed into two Germanysa separate countries in 1949.

 The Beginning of the End